What’s the connection between AMBA and BGA?

 What’s the difference between BGA’s validation and accreditation options for Business Schools?

-Though both are quality assurance processes, they differ in terms of resource-intensiveness and criteria.
+Though both are quality assurance processes, each service differs in terms of resource-intensiveness and criteria.
 Validation is a lighter process which aims at examining how well a Business School meets BGA’s Charter principles, and takes between three-to-six months to complete and is done completely offsite.
-Though shorter in duration, the process is still a stringent quality check, requiring documentation and data to support the Business School’s claims.
+Though shorter in duration, the process is a stringent quality check, requiring documentation and data to support the Business School’s claims.
 Business Schools who become Validated earn Silver status within BGA.

-Accreditation, on the other hand, is a rigorous process which employs a set of Key Criteria a Business School must meet to become accredited.
-This involves a Continuous Impact Model, as well as an assessment visit aimed at determining the quality of the facilities, and includes interviews with students and faculty.
+Accreditation, on the other hand, is a rigorous process which employs a set of Key Criteria a Business School must meet to become BGA-accredited.
+The process involves the integration of BGA’s Continuous Impact Model, as well as an assessment visit aimed at determining the quality of programmes available, the institution’s facilities, and includes interviews with students and faculty.
 Accreditation functions as a full audit as well as consultation, for a Business School.

 Accreditation earns Business Schools Gold status within BGA.
 Find out more about the processes and criteria here.